-- the 10 per cent limit on the annual turnover of a sanctioned company is the maximum sanction.
+- On the basis of the proportionality principle, the Supreme Court held that: - the 10 per cent limit on the annual turnover of a sanctioned company is the maximum sanction.
 This percentage is supposed to be the ceiling of a range within which the amount of the fine has to be fixed in proportion to the seriousness of the infringement.
 The final amount of the fine must be set within a range of between zero and 10 per cent according to the principle of proportionality.
-As a consequence, the turnover limit should only be triggered in the most serious infringements; and - this percentage must be calculated over a company's total annual turnover, including sales of products not affected by the infringement.
+As a consequence, the turnover limit should only be triggered in the most serious infringements; and - b this percentage must be calculated over a company's total annual turnover, including sales of products not affected by the infringement.